OpenSats/website/public/static/opensats-grant-application-template.md

 ### Costs & Proposed Budget

-Please submit a proposed budget in USD, including a breakdown of how the funds will be used and the grand total.
+Please submit a proposed budget in USD, including a breakdown of how the funds will be used.
+Enter the grand total in the field below.

 ### AI / Compute Cost

 LLM tokens, APIs, and similar cost items related to working with coding agents.
 None or $0 is fine too.

+### Grand Total

+Total amount requested, in USD.

 ### Prior Funding